-- Immediately raise one hand overhead on observing a violation of the rules that occurs within your jurisdiction - By rule, if you don't immediately raise your hand there can be no disqualification - If you raise your hand, you don't have to make a call - for example, you realize that what you saw isn't a rule violation - If you're hesitant in raising your hand, the call was probably too close to make - Keep your hand up long enough for the Referee/Chief Judge to see it - After raising your hand, continue to observe all the swimmers in your jurisdiction - don't miss something because your attention has been turned elsewhere - S&T Judges usually fill-out the disqualification slip for the infraction they observed (at championship level meets this is sometimes done by the Chief Judge) - Disqualification reports must contain the following information - - Confirmed name of swimmer - Event #, Heat #, Event name - Violation - Most, but not all, violations are listed on the DQ slips - Print your name - o Referee's printed name - Each infraction that you observe should be called - Don't assume that because you've already written up one violation you can skip the next; the first might be overturned and the second might have been upheld had it been called - Don't assume that because you've seen a hand go up at the end of the other end of the pool the swimmer has already been disqualified; it could be a different swimmer, a different violation, or a violation that is ultimately overruled - The Referee must approve the disqualification which will sometimes be done through the a
+- Immediately raise one hand overhead on observing a violation of the rules that occurs within your jurisdiction - By rule, if you don't immediately raise your hand there can be no disqualification - If you raise your hand, you don't have to make a call - for example, you realize that what you saw isn't a rule violation - If you're hesitant in raising your hand, the call was probably too close to make - Keep your hand up long enough for the Referee/Chief Judge to see it - After raising your hand, continue to observe all the swimmers in your jurisdiction - don't miss something because your attention has been turned elsewhere - S&T Judges usually fill-out the disqualification slip for the infraction they observed (at championship level meets this is sometimes done by the Chief Judge)

+- Disqualification reports must contain the following information

+- o Confirmed name of swimmer

+- Event #, Heat #, Event name

+- o Violation

+- Most, but not all, violations are listed on the DQ slips

+- o Your signature

+- o Referee's signature

+- Each infraction that you observe should be called

+- Don't assume that because you've already written up one violation you can skip the next; the first might be overturned and the second might have been upheld had it been called

+- Don't assume that because you've seen a hand go up at the end of the other end of the pool the swimmer has already been disqualified; it could be a different swimmer, a different violation, or a violation that is ultimately overruled

+- The Referee must approve the disqualification which will sometimes be done through the a Chief Judge

+- For each infraction, be prepared to answer the following three questions:

+- o What was your jurisdiction?

+- What did you see?

+- Which rule was violated?

+- If you made a mistake, admit it

+- Don't penalize the swimmer for your mistake

+- Learn from your mistake

+- Use proper terminology when describing a rules infraction, for example -

+- It is not illegal to execute a flip turn when transitioning from butterfly to backstroke during the individual medley, but it is illegal to not finish while on the breast during that transition

+- Talking with the Swimmer